 What Is the XRD Principle?

-When a beam of monochromatic X-rays is irradiated on the crystal, the electrons around the atoms in the crystal vibrate under the action of the X-ray periodically changing the electric field, so that each electron becomes a secondary wave source that emits spherical electromagnetic waves.
-The frequency of the emitted spherical waves corresponds to the incident X-rays.
+When a beam of monochromatic X-rays irradiates a crystal, the electrons surrounding the atoms vibrate under the influence of the periodically changing electric field of the X-rays.
+As a result, each electron becomes a secondary wave source that emits spherical electromagnetic waves.
+The frequency of these emitted waves corresponds exactly to the incident X-rays.

-Based on the periodicity of the crystal structure, the scattered waves of the individual atoms (electrons on the atoms) in the crystal can interfere with each other and superimpose, called coherent scattering or diffraction.
-The diffraction phenomenon of X-rays in crystals is essentially the result of mutual interference of scattered waves of a large number of atoms.
-The diffraction pattern produced by each crystal reflects the distribution of atoms inside the crystal.
+Based on the periodicity of the crystal structure, these scattered waves from individual atoms interfere with each other and superimpose.
+This phenomenon is known as coherent scattering or diffraction.
+Essentially, the diffraction pattern produced by a crystal is the result of mutual interference among the scattered waves of a large number of atoms, reflecting the precise distribution of atoms inside the crystal.

 What Is the Bragg Equation Used in XRD?